Scott Ellaway

-Scott Tereance Ellaway (born 8 August 1981) is a Welsh conductor and advocate for broadening access to classical music.
+Scott Tereance Ellaway (born 8 August 1981) is a British conductor.
 In an article published by BBC Music Magazine in 2009, Ellaway became known for his entrepreneurial spirit as the founder and artistic director of Orchestra Europa.
 In 2011 John Spencer-Churchill, 11th Duke of Marlborough hosted a concert at Blenheim Palace to celebrate the conductor's 30th birthday.
-Ellaway is founder of OpusYou, a music education firm that offers broadcast and E-learning options to students.
-He divides his time between New York City and Los Angeles, and is a Fellow at Jonathan Edwards College, Yale University.
+Ellaway is also the founder of OpusYou, a music education platform.

 Early life and education

 Born in Abergavenny, South Wales, Ellaway was educated locally before gaining an organ scholarship to Keble College, Oxford, in 2002, graduating in 2005.
 During this time, he was elected to membership of the Royal College of Organists.
+He is a Fellow at Jonathan Edwards College, Yale University.